3. DDS Router Configuration¶

 value to identify the configuration version to parse the file.

-Current configuration version is v3.0.
+The current configuration version is v5.0.
 This is the configuration version that is described along this page.

 Note